jordanstewart-hub/AWS/IAM-AWS-Cloud-Security.md

 ## IAM Policies

-An IAM policy is a rule for who can do what with your AWS resources.
-It's all about giving permissions to IAM users, groups, or roles, saying what they can or can't do on certain resources, and when those rules kick in.
+IAM (Identity and Access Management) policies are used to control who can do what with your AWS resources.
+Think of them as permission rules that you attach to users, groups, or roles to define:

+- Who can access

+- What actions they can perform

+- Which resources they can interact with

+- When/under what conditions those actions are allowed

 ### The policy I set up

-JSON

-This policy can have two values - either Allow or Deny - to indicate whether the policy allows or denies a certain action.
-Deny has priority.
-Looking at the first statement, "Effect": "Allow" means this statement is trying to allow for an action.

-### When creating a JSON policy, you have to define its Effect, Action and Resource.
+IAM policies are written in JSON and are made up of statements that define access permissions.
+Each statement must include these key elements:

+Effect – either "Allow" or "Deny".
+This decides if the action is permitted or blocked.
+(Note: "Deny" always overrides "Allow".)

+Action – the specific AWS operations (like s3:GetObject or ec2:StartInstances) that the policy covers.

-In a JSON policy:  Effect defines whether to allow or deny access, Action specifies the operations permitted, and Resource identifies the AWS resource the policy applies to.
+Resource – the ARN (Amazon Resource Name) of the AWS resource(s) the policy applies to.
+### Key points on IAM policies:

+- IAM policies = rules for AWS access

+- Must include: Effect, Action, and Resource

+- "Deny" takes precedence over "Allow"

+- Policies are written in JSON and attached to users, groups, or roles

 ---